withspectrum/spectrum/README.md

 2. **Install Redis**: See [the Redis documentation](https://redis.io/download) for instructions on installing it with your OS.
 3. **Install yarn**: We use [yarn](https://yarnpkg.com) to handle our JavaScript dependencies. (plain `npm` doesn't work due to our monorepo setup) See [the yarn documentation](https://yarnpkg.com/en/docs/install) for instructions on installing it.

 Once you have RethinkDB, Redis and yarn installed locally its time to install the JavaScript dependencies.
-Because it's pretty tedious to install the dependencies for each worker individually we've created a script that goes through and runs `yarn install` for every worker for you:
+Because it's pretty tedious to install the dependencies for each worker individually we've created a script that goes through and runs `yarn install` for every worker for you: (this takes a couple minutes, so dive into the [technical docs](./docs) in the meantime)

 ```sh
 node shared/install-dependencies.js